Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 - **Create Load Balancer**

 Allow communication between the ALB and the target group.
-<bold>Solution:<bold/> Ensure that the security group allows incoming connections on port 3000.
+**Solution:** Ensure that the security group allows incoming connections on port 3000.

 Confirm that RDS is running then confirm access to RDS, in `backend-flask` run:
 ```sh